gbif/hp-sanbi/_posts/2024-05-02-Grad-Research-Award.md

 Candidates should prepare their proposal and nomination packets to include:

 1. **Research summary** *(200 words)*
-2. **Project description** *(maximum 5 pages, 12-point Arial)* that describes a.
-How the research advances biodiversity informatics and/or the conservation of biological diversity. b.
-The role of data accessed through GBIF in addressing these questions.
-Research proposals must
+2. **Project description** *(maximum 5 pages, 12-point Arial)* that describes
+   - How the research advances biodiversity informatics and/or the conservation of biological diversity
-Kirstenbosch National Botanical Garden, Rhodes Drive, Newlands 7700 30 January 2024
-T: +27 21 799 8698 W: www.sanbi.org
-clearly demonstrate how the study incorporates data mobilized through GBIF.
-Students with questions about GBIF-enabled data should work with academic advisors, their GBIF national node, the GBIF Secretariat or members of the Science Committee to increase their understanding. c.
-The research scope, plan, methodologies, relevant literature citations and timetable. d.
+   - **The role of data accessed through GBIF in addressing these questions.** Research proposals must clearly demonstrate how the study incorporates data mobilized through GBIF.
+Students with questions about GBIF-enabled data should work with academic advisors, their GBIF national node, the GBIF Secretariat or members of the Science Committee to increase their understanding.
+   -   The research scope, plan, methodologies, relevant literature citations and timetable. d.
 If relevant, a description or an excerpt from a data management plan that outlines how data related to the research is published or will be prepared for publication through the GBIF network to GBIF.org.
-3. Curriculum vitae of the student applicant including full contact information at the home institution.